kargnas/laravel-ai-translator/README.md

 - Smart Length Adaptation: Adjusts translation length to fit UI constraints where possible.
 - Tone Consistency: Maintains a consistent tone across translations, customizable via configuration.

+Do you want to know how this works?
+See the prompt in `src/AI`.

 ## Prerequisites

 - PHP 8.0 or higher